 The flea market at Greenmarket Square, off Longmarket Street, is worth a visit for African curios and gifts, and bargaining is often possible, particularly if buying a few items.
 Nearby Long Street also has a number of curio shops, mixed with local boutiques, bookshops, and music stores.
 Popular Cape Town souvenirs include African masks, colourfully-printed fabric and clothing, and carvings made of wood and soapstone.

 Most shops are open between 9am and 5pm, some with reduced hours on the weekends.
 Stores in shopping malls may be open later, until 8pm or 9pm.
 Overseas travellers can claim back VAT at the refund kiosk in Cape Town International Airport on presentation of all receipts.
-Allow extra time before checking in if you plan to do this.

 Our Travel Expert